james-jw/xq-rhino/README.md

 This goes the same for maps and arrays.

 ### Methods
 The module provides a few helper methods for interacting with javascript objects.
-The most powerful is `new`.

 #### new
 New allows for contstruction and execution of any arbitray javascript code.
-For example to create an array and then query it with the new XQuery `?` operator you could do the
+For example, to create an array and then query it with the new XQuery `?` operator you could do the
 following: